nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with 3 components: A calendar of the month of present time, an input bar for user commands, a container showing the next upcoming event.
-The window size may not be optimum.
+   1. Double-click the jar file Expected: Shows the GUI with 3 components (The window size may not be optimum):
+      1. A calendar of the month of present time
+      2. An input bar for user commands
+      3. A container showing the next upcoming event.

 2. Saving window preferences